eswotinsky/portfolio/README.md

 ## Description

 _This is a single-page website serving as a personal GitHub portfolio.
-It was created as an independent project following my first week of studies at Epicodus._
+It was created as an independent project following my first week of studies at Epicodus.
+View online at https://eswotinsky.github.io/portfolio/._

 ## Support and contact details